GoogleCloudPlatform/click-to-deploy/k8s/influxdb/README.md

 `influxd backup` and `influxd restore` commands will be used for backing up InfluxDB databases and restoring them (respectively).

-Connectivity on port 8088 to InfluxDB instance will be required to perform these operations.
+Connectivity on port 8088 (admin interface) to InfluxDB instance will be required to perform these operations.

 Before you proceed, please, make sure that `influxdb-backup` directory on your local computer is empty.